asyncapi/website/content/docs/getting-started/hello-world.md

           pattern: '^hello .+$'
 {{</code>}}

-The 'channels' section of the specification houses all of the mediums where messages flow through.
-For example, some systems use 'topic, 'event name' or 'routing key'.
+The `channels` section of the specification houses all of the mediums where messages flow through.
+For example, some systems use `topic`, `event name` or `routing key`.
 Different kinds of information flow through each channel similar to the analogy of TV channels.

-In our example, we only have one channel called `hello`.
-The sample app subscribes to this channel to receive "hello {name}" messages.
+In this example, you only have one channel called `hello`.
+The sample app subscribes to this channel to receive `hello {name}` messages.

 {{<code lang="yaml" lines="6-9">}}
 asyncapi: 2.0.0